 What is Dimethyl Fumarate?

-Dimethyl fumarate is a Disease-Modifying Therapy (DMT) for relapsing MS. It is used to treat relapsing forms of MS, including relapsing-remitting disease, clinically isolated syndrome, and active secondary progressive disease.
+Dimethyl fumarate, which is the generic name for Tecfidera, is a Disease-Modifying Therapy (DMT) for relapsing MS. It is used to treat relapsing forms of MS, including relapsing-remitting disease, clinically isolated syndrome, and active secondary progressive disease.
 MS is basically a disease that leads to numbness, weakness, difficulties with vision and speech as the nerves do not function accurately in patients with MS.

 Dimethyl fumarate helps patients with MS by reducing inflammation, assisting them with nerve damage, and preventing MS symptoms.
 If you are a patient suffering from MS or know someone who is relapsing with MS, dimethyl fumarate may help you or them.
 However, patients should not use it without proper precautions or physician consultation.